salammohamadi/Farmy-Challenge---2023-Frontend-Next/README.md

 ### Technical specs:
 - React/Next JS basic app:
   - Simply fork the repo and run `yarn install` followed by `yarn run dev`.
+  - It's also packed with `react-redux` and `styled-components` for extra functionality (not necessary to use really).
-- Data provided through REST API endpoints configured inside Next (see "Data" section for details).
+- Data provided through **REST API endpoints** configured inside Next (see "Data" section for details).

 ### Challenge Description:
 **Mel's Kitchen** is a fancy "salad subscription" company.
 Customers subscribe to a small, medium or large salad every x days, so we know before hand pretty much how many salads we'll need to produce next week, along with how much we can expect to turn over.